 We’re you able to pray with me or did you just read these words?
 You and those in your circle of influence will be blessed if you engage your mind and heart in Mary’s prayer.
 (You might need to print out this devotional and find a quiet, uncluttered place and some unhurried time to pray!)

-Using a Breath Prayer is a simple way to use our bodies to engage our mind and heart in our praying.
+Using a Breath Prayer is a simple way to use our bodies to engage our minds and hearts in our praying.